minetest/minetest/doc/lua_api.md

     * Registers an auth handler that overrides the builtin one.
     * This function can be called by a single mod once only.

-## Global callback registration functions
+## Global Callback Registration Functions

 Call these functions only at load time!